-This Christmas I finally made Christmas tree out of plywood.
+This Christmas I finally made to our household a DIY plywood Christmas tree.
 I have fiddled this idea for a few years now and finally made it happen.
 There are many other designs out there, but I didn’t like them.
-So I created my own plywood Christmas tree template.
+I created my own plywood Christmas tree template.

 This post describes the process and how I built it.